Reinforced Hydrosafe® high-performance vapour check, suitable for all fibrous insulation materials

 Fibrous thermal insulation materials such as cellulose, flax, hemp, wood fibre and rock or mineral wool are ideal here.

 Can also be used for diffusion-impermeable roof linings

 The pro clima INTELLO system can be used with all commonly available diffusion-permeable underlays and diffusion-impermeable roof linings.
 Underlays made of wood fibreboards are advantageous from an energy viewpoint.

 In certain cases, structures must fulfil the requirements for exemption from proof of performance in the relevant standard with regard to moisture protection or must be measured using a suitable calculation method (e.g. time-dependent calculation methods).

 Use of diffusion-open interior cladding

-To take full advantage of the potential of humidity-variable vapour retarders to provide protection against damage to structures, diffusion-open cladding should be installed internally relative to the vapour retarder – e.g. gypsum boards or wooden board cladding.
+To take full advantage of the potential of humidity-variable vapour checks to provide protection against moisture damage to structures, diffusion-open cladding should be installed internally relative to the vapour check – e.g. gypsum boards or wooden board cladding.
 Diffusion-inhibiting layers such as OSB or multi-layer wooden panels hinder drying out to the inside in summer.

 Correct work process provides protection against condensation